jacqizee/Recipe-Finder/README.md

 #### Favorites Feature

 Personally, one of the most challenging parts of this project for me was implementing the favorites feature.
 I didn't yet know that localStorage stored items as strings, so once I understood that concept, I was then able to create and manipulate a favorites array by parsing/stringifying it.
-Then, depending on whether or not the array existed, I was able to add/remove items from the array, elimiating the chances of duplicate favorites.
+Then, depending on whether or not the array existed, I was able to add/remove items from the array, elimiating the possibility of duplicate favorites (which was another issue I ran into during the coding process).

 ```
   // !
 Adding a Favorite and Storing it on Local Memory